CharlieS540/MS1-Junior-Club/README.md

 I used google chrome developer tools throughtout the project to text everything from spacing to repsposiveness.

+* Tested responsiveness regularly and fixed any issues as they arose.
+* Tested all links internal and external.
+* Tested contrasts between text and background.

 ### Compatibility Testing

 This site was tested across the following devices and browsers: